Opioid Dependency & Addiction Treatment

 Opioids are prescription drugs that are used for the treatment of short-term and chronic pain.
-During the early 1980s, opioids became the drug of choice for short-term pain management, and they were believed to be well-tolerated.
-Early marketing done by pharmaceutical companies had guaranteed that opioids were not addicting and were generally safe to use.
-Eventually, prescriptions for opioids began increasing throughout the early 1980s to the early 1990s, as physicians were constantly being reassured that the risk of addiction to prescription opioids was very low.
-It wasn’t until the mid-1990s, that pharmaceutical companies began to release prescription opioids that were approved for long-term or chronic pain management use.
-This was a huge turning point for the opioid epidemic in the United States, as more and more of the general public began to gain access to these highly addicting medications.
+During the early 1980s, opioids became the drug of choice for short-term pain management.
+Early marketing done by drug companies had guaranteed that opioids were not addictive and were generally safe to use.
+Eventually, prescriptions for opioids began increasing as physicians were reassured that the risk of addiction to prescription opioids was low.
+It wasn’t until the 1990s, that drug companies began to release prescription opioids that were approved for pain management use.
+This was a turning point for the opioid epidemic, as more of the population began to gain access to these addicting drugs.

 The CDC reports that the use of opioids has increased significantly in the United States.
-Opioids were the cause of more than 70,200 drug overdose deaths in the year 2017 alone, and on average, about 130 Americans die from opioid overdose per day.
-Although there are increasing rates of dependence and death associated with opioid use.
+On average, about 130 Americans die from opioid overdose per day.

 Detox From Opioids

 Every person produces natural endorphins in their body.
-The body’s individual scale of endorphin production is determined by a variety of factors, which include external and internal stimuli, signals such as pain, excitement, fear, depression, daily pressure, anger, physical exertion, emotion, physical disorders, thought, intellectual stimulations, physical body exercise, and physical bodily excitement, etc.
+The body’s individual scale of endorphin production is determined by a variety of factors such: internal stimuli, signals such as pain, excitement, fear, depression, physical exertion, emotion, physical disorders, thought, intellectual stimulations, physical body exercise, etc.

-People who expose themselves to external opioid drugs suppress the natural endorphin scale of production while simultaneously inducing the nervous system to increase the number of active endorphin/opioid receptors in the body.
-With increasing dosages and abuse, this develops into a vicious, acute self-perpetuating cycle.
-As more and more receptors are produced, the individual requires greater and greater doses of opioids/narcotics to achieve a “balance”.
+People who expose themselves to opioids suppress natural endorphin production, while simultaneously increasing the number of opioid receptors in the body.
+With increasing dosages and abuse, this develops into a vicious, constant cycle.
+As more receptors are produced, the individual requires greater doses of opioids/narcotics to achieve a “balance”.

 The scale increase in the number of endorphin/opioid receptors is now associated with a ravenous bio-physical and neuro-chemical hunger called cravings.
 Unless the endorphin receptor balance is restored to its original state, the addict is doomed to a life of suffering with pain, opioid withdrawal, relapse, and dependency.

-With the help of ANR, Modulation, and regulation of the endorphin system became the new standard of opioid withdrawal treatment and the only treatment that will treat the root of the dependency.
-This will allow patients to easily treat their addiction to any opiate or narcotic drug without any physical withdrawal and the treatment requires only a hospital stay of around 30 hours.
+With the ANR Treatment, Regulation of the endorphin system has become the new standard of opioid treatment, and is the only treatment that will treat the root of the dependency.
+This will allow patients to easily treat their addiction to any narcotic drug without any physical withdrawal, requiring a hospital stay of around 30 hours.

-Healthcare doctors and Medical providers from all around the world have shown their confidence in Dr. Waismann’s approach and work with the ANR treatment in opioid-dependent patients.
-After treating 24,000 patients worldwide and 30 years of medical and clinical research, Dr. Andre Waismann has chosen to bring his opioid treatment approach into mainstream medicine within the United States.
+Medical providers from all around the world have shown their confidence in the ANR treatment in opioid-dependent patients.
+After treating 24,000 patients worldwide, Dr. Andre Waismann has chosen to bring his opioid treatment approach to the United States.
 He hopes to help defeat the opioid crisis that is currently taking place in this country.

 Dr. Waismann redefined opioid withdrawal treatment by developing the concept of ” Rapid Detox” in the 90s.
 Due to his success, this method was widely and quickly adopted which led to drug rehab centers implementing Rapid Detox without having enough medical information, experience, or knowledge to perform the treatment safely as well as effectively.